 Avalanche courses teach ways to interpret different scenarios as well as the understanding that you must remain independent and responsible for your own actions.

 We have our own case study from this very model.
-On a perfect spring day, after nearly a meter of new snow fell and the skiing was fantastic, we identified group decision making to be influenced by heuristic factors.
-Within our own group, we made the decision to remain conservative, believing the conditions to dangerous.
+On a perfect spring day, after nearly a meter of new snow fell and the skiing was fantastic, we identified that our group's decision making had the potential to be influenced by heuristic factors.
+Within our own group, we made the decision to reign in our enthusiasm for the great snow and remain conservative.
+We were seeing warning signs that the conditions were dangerous.
 Other groups pushed into terrain with a much higher risk of avalanche.
+Disaster struck.
 You can read our full story at: Marmolada Avalanche.

 Telling stories like this are meant to caution, which we hope leads to educating oneself about snow safety.